How Long Do Electric Car Batteries Last?

 How long does an electric car battery last while driving?

-Most modern electric cars can go 250 to 500 miles on a single charge, depending on the battery size and driving conditions.
-This driving range varies based on factors such as weather, terrain and how you use features (e.g., air conditioning).
-Your battery’s ability to hold a charge gradually decreases over the years.
+Most modern EVs offer a range of 250 to 500 miles on a single charge, depending on the battery size and driving conditions.
+This range varies based on factors such as weather, terrain and how you use features like air conditioning.
+Your battery’s ability to hold a charge gradually decreases over time.

 How long do electric car batteries take to charge?

-Electric car charging times range from 20 minutes to over 10 hours, depending on your charging method and battery size.
-Fast chargers at public stations can add hundreds of miles in under an hour.
-In contrast, home charging can take several hours or even require an overnight charge.
+Charging times range from 20 minutes at a public fast charger to over 10 hours using a standard home outlet.
+Public fast chargers can add hundreds of miles of range in under an hour.
+Home charging can take several hours or even require an overnight charge.

 Article sources